cloudwu/atomdict/README.md

 ### atomdict.barrier()

-  Call barrier for commit atomdict objects that their changes could be been by others.
+  Call barrier to commit atomdict objects that their changes could be seen by others.

 ### atomdict.dump(object)